gtournie/babel-plugin-transform-jsx-classnames/README.md

 ## Runtime helper

 The runtime helper is very similar to the [classnames](https://www.npmjs.com/package/classnames) package.
-It actually behaves exactly like its [dedupe](https://www.npmjs.com/package/classnames#alternate-dedupe-version) version.
+It actually behaves like its [dedupe](https://www.npmjs.com/package/classnames#alternate-dedupe-version) version.

-The only difference you'll find will be with full numeric classNames: output will always spit number first (ex: `className={"a", 12}` => `className="12 a"`).
-It shouldn't be a big problem though, as using numeric values for classNames is pretty rare.
+The only difference you'll find will be with full numeric classNames: output will always spit numbers first (ex: `className={"a", 12}` => `className="12 a"`).
+It shouldn't be a big deal though, as using numeric values for classNames is pretty rare and order only matters in a very few specific cases.

 ## Performance & dedupe